VSC-NeuroPilot/neurontainer/README.md

 Alternatively, builds for `noderontainer` can also be pulled from VSC-NeuroPilot's GitHub Container Registry `(ghcr.io)`.

+### Neuro server connection
+- Defaults to `ws://localhost:8000` for local development.
+- When packaged as a Docker Desktop extension, it will fall back to `ws://docker.internal:8000` then `ws://host.docker.internal:8000`.
+- Override with `NEURO_SERVER_URL` if your Neuro server is elsewhere.

 ## Feature-completeness

 Due to the incompleteness of the Docker TypeScript SDK, there are some missing features in the SDK that exist in the Docker Engine API.